New Zealand lawmakers pass initial vote for new gun controls

-WELLINGTON, New Zealand — New Zealand lawmakers have voted overwhelmingly in favor of new gun control measures during the first stage of a bill they hope to rush into law by the end of next week.
+WELLINGTON, New Zealand — New Zealand lawmakers on Tuesday voted overwhelmingly in favor of new gun restrictions during the first stage of a bill they hope to rush into law by the end of next week.

 The bill would ban the types of weapons a gunman used to kill 50 people at two mosques last month.

-Only one lawmaker from the 120 that sit in Parliament voted against the legislation in a bipartisan display of unity.
-Tuesday’s vote was the first of three that lawmakers must pass before the bill becomes law.
+The bill was backed by both liberals and conservatives, with only a single lawmaker from the 120 that sit in Parliament voting against it.
+The vote was the first of three that lawmakers must pass before the bill becomes law.

 Conservative lawmaker David Seymour voted against the bill, saying it was too rushed.